28 million Walleye eggs collected for Kansas breeding program

 TOPEKA, Kan.
 (KSNW) — A program to help breed trophy walleye fish for Kansas lakes and reservoirs has completed its work collecting eggs from fish at Kirwin Reservoir in Phillips County.

-Teams from the Kansas Department of Wildlife and Parks, students, and volunteers spent 8 days, catching and releasing over 1,000 fish.
+Teams from the Kansas Department of Wildlife and Parks, students, and volunteers spent eight days catching and releasing over 1,000 fish.
 28 million eggs were collected that are being sent to hatcheries at Pratt and Milford.